ARM-software/lisa/doc/source/api/output.rst

     (u'big_frequency': 1700000)
     (u'little_frequency': 1400000)

-    # Print out all the metrics avalible for this job
+    # Print out all the metrics available for this job
     In [7]: job_1.metrics
     Out[7]:
     [<thread 0 score: 14423105 (+)>,